vikin91/yaml2env/README.md

 ![CI](https://github.com/vikin91/yaml2env/workflows/CI/badge.svg)

-Simple tool to convert flat yaml-file into env-file with Bash variables, so that the env-file may be sourced from a shell script.
+Simple tool to convert flat yaml file into an env file with shell variables, so that the env file may be sourced from a shell script.

-Having variables in yaml format (e.g., extracted from Hashicorp Vault using `vault read --format=yaml secret/path`), `yaml2env` allows to convert selected variables into a form that is immediately usable from a shell script.
-Example:
+`yaml2env` allows to convert selected variables into a form that is immediately usable from a shell script when provided with variables in yaml format (e.g., extracted from Hashicorp Vault using `vault read --format=yaml secret/path`).

-`secret.yaml`:
+## Example

+Example input (`secret.yaml`):

 ```yaml
 USERNAME: admin